Pandawan/GarlicRecipes/src/content/mining-win-nvidia.md

 ## Lookup-Gap
 In your bat file, you can try adding `--lookup-gap=2` and running it again This might improve your performances on some Nvidia GPUs, but not all.

+## Max Temperature
+**The 85C temperature is recommended for most GPUs, but some GPUs can support more.**

+If you are unable to mine because your GPU temp goes above 85C, you can check the max recommended temperature for your GPU (Nvidia) here: https://www.geforce.com/hardware/desktop-gpus
+(Search for your GPU, click More Info, then on the left, click Specifications, there should be an entry called `Maximum GPU Temperature (in C)`).

+You can then edit the `--max-temp` to whatever temperature you desire.

+*We are not responsible for any damage which might happen when mining.
+Use at your own risk.*

 # Troubleshooting